tmarktaylor/phmutest/README.md

 example with a fixture that applies a patch to doctest optionflags in --replmode.

-### Calling from python with --run-pytest

-If calling from python with --run-pytest
-Pytest is run on the generated testfile in a subprocess in a new Python interpreter.
-Any mock.patch patches or context changes will not be carried over to the new Python interpreter.
-Patches can only be made to phmutest patch points. [here](#patch-points) since these contribute to the generated testfile and not the context in which it runs.

 ### Calling phmutest from pytest

 In some of the tests the --fixture function is in the same pytest file as the